LucaDP07/TravelBlog/README.md

 - Comments can be added through the comment form.
 To be displayed need to be approved by the owner of the website.

-- BUGS

-While on GitPod I was able to see the flags flashing in the Board Game, after the deployment, the live site was not showing the same results as on GitPod.
-Since I was refencing my images from my css file, I had to tell the server to come out of the css folder.
-Sorted fixing the path.

 * VALIDATOR TESTING

 HTML: No errors were returned when passing through the official W3C Validator.